vitaliibredun/shareit/README.md

 # ShareIt

-This is a Spring Boot application allows users to add items and share them with their contacts.
+This is a Spring Boot application built with a multi-module architecture.
+It allows users to add items and share them with their contacts.

 ## Features:
 - Create a ru.practicum.user